 Make COP 26 Count – we have joined this campaign to support USPG and Hope for the Future, who are organising numerous churches around the country to raise national and international ambition for climate justice ahead of the UNs 26th Climate Change Conference (COP26), held in Glasgow 1-12 November 2021.
 We are supporting events around this campaign and are engaging with politicians.

 Eco Church Award – we have nearly finalized our application for a A Rocha Silver Eco Church award.
 As part of this we have calculated our carbon emissions, have begun doing more communications with our congregation and have taken some action to improve biodiversity on church sites.

 Wild Bicester – we have partnered with the Berks, Bucks and Oxon Wildlife Trust so to encourage everyone in Bicester, whatever their age of background, to get involved in turning their homes and communities into wildlife rich places to create a greener, healthier and wilder Bicester.

 Climate Sunday – we have held a special service on the 9th September 2021 that we considered how climate change will affect current and future generations, and how we help reduce impacts of global warming.
 See a summary of pledges from this church service.

-Bike Rack – we are currently looking to get a bike rack fitted outside of the church.
+Bike Rack – we now have a bike rack fitted outside of the church.

 Actions Individuals and Families can take

 We offer a number of things people can do to reduce their environmental footprint, whilst helping our work as an EcoChurch.

 Reduce consumption of meat and dairy are sure ways to cut your carbon footprint by up to a quarter, whilst also reducing the amount of growing space needed to feed you.
 This environment win-win-win, also reduces water consumption and tackles biodiversity loss.
 It is heralded as one simple way which everyone can help.